Top 6 Underrated songs from The Neighbourhood

 This one took a while to grow on me.

-This song does explain the difficulties of watching this friend fall into a deeper hole from bad decisions, as well as trying to reason to change their life, only to see it's too late.
+This song does explain the difficulties of watching this friend fall into a deeper hole from bad decisions, as well as trying to reason to change their lives, only to see it's too late.

 5. Female Robbery (From: I Love You.)

 Hearing the opening, it holds up to the title.
-Hearing the screams, sounding like a crime or witnessing this crime that has happened.
+Hearing the screams, sounding like a crime, or witnessing this crime that has happened.

 It’s a very sketchy song that leaves much interpretation for what horrendous crime has happened.